 Pros | ☛ More data and faster connectivity speed in general ☛ Can connect to multiple devices ☛ Minimal need for advanced configuration | ☛ Cheaper ☛ Can provide you with a Japanese phone number ☛ May include phone credits to make phone calls and send text messages ☛ Fast internet speed | ☛ It is the cheapest option ☛ No initial APN setup required ☛ It is possible to still receive phone calls and text messages on your usual phone number |

-- If you will travel as a bigger group and the group members will stick together, a Pocket WiFi might be the best choice.
+- If you plan to travel as a larger group and the group members will stay together, a pocket WiFi might be the best choice.

-- Sakura Mobile is our favorite Japan Pocket WiFi provider because it uses the best network in Japan.
-The company’s customer service is also the best among all the players out there.
+- Sakura Mobile is our favorite Japan pocket WiFi provider because it uses the best network in Japan.
+The company’s customer service is also among the best in the industry.

-- If you will travel as a group but the individuals also want to wander around from time to time, consider a SIM or eSIM.
+- If you plan to travel as a group but also want to wander around on your own from time to time, consider getting a Japan SIM or Japan eSIM.

 - Japan Wireless is our favorite Japan Data SIM card provider.

-- If you have multiple devices that need to be connected to the internet, for example, you need to work remotely, a Pocket WiFi is the best option for you.
+- If you have multiple devices that need to be connected to the internet, for example, you need to work remotely, a Japan pocket WiFi is the best option for you.

-- If you are a heavy-data user, consider a Pocket WiFi or an eSIM.
+- If you are a heavy-data user, consider a Japan pocket WiFi or a Japan eSIM.

-- NINJA WiFi has the best plans for heavy-data users.
+- Sakura Mobile has the best plans for heavy-data users.

-- Ubigi is our favorite Japan eSIM provider.
+- Jetpac is our favorite Japan eSIM provider.

 - Sakura Mobile‘s airport counter has the longest opening hours.

-- For SIM cards, the below providers send the SIM card to you for free.
+- For SIM cards, Mobal can send the SIM card to you for free.

 - If you travel light, a Japan SIM card or eSIM is the best option for you.